-If you're like me, and most creative professionals, interviewing can be stressful – and it's never that easy.
+For most creative professionals, interviewing can be stressful.
 Organizations and hiring managers have unique ways of evaluating candidates, and it can be difficult to know what you're getting yourself into and how to prepare for each one.
 For example, should you wear a suit if you know the position you're interviewing for is at a bona fide jeans-and-hoodie start-up?
 How about connecting with your interviewers on LinkedIn before the meeting?

-There are plenty of things to keep in mind before you arrive for your interview, so here are five interview tips that have helped me.
-Hopefully they'll help you, too, as you head into that upcoming job interview.
+There are plenty of things to keep in mind before you arrive, so here are five interview tips to think about as you head into that upcoming creative job interview.

 Your nonverbal communication matters.
 Subtle cues, such as eye contact, facial expressions and posture, will affect how others perceive you.
 Do you tend to bite your nails or fiddle with your pen?
 If so, be aware so you can avoid distracting behaviors.
 Make sure you're coming across as confident, secure and capable.
 Demonstrate these traits by: